John-Rood/VectorVault/README.md

+# When you want to use the vault later:
+## When you want to use the vault later:
-When you want to use the vault later:
+### When you want to use the vault later:
 ```
 # Get similar items
 similar_data = vault.get_similar(text_input) # returns 4 results